 You may have walked away from a car accident without a scratch, but that doesn’t mean you’re 100% comfortable getting back behind the wheel.
 “An accident will affect you psychologically,” says Edward Hickling, Psy.D., co-author of After the Crash: Psychological Assessment and Treatment of Survivors of Motor Vehicle Accidents.

 As a result, some drivers become more cautious on the road.
 Others may feel anxious when passing the site of the accident or driving in similar conditions of the incident.
+That’s okay.
 “Within a month, these normal reactions will usually start to subside,” says Kenneth Reinhard, Ph.D., a board-certified clinical psychologist.
-These steps will help.
+These steps can help you get your confidence back when you’re ready to get back behind the wheel.

 DO write down how the accident happened from beginning to end.